-The Minnesota Supreme Court today essentially enacted what the U.S. Supreme Court ruled earlier this year, telling authorities if they want to get drunk drivers off the road by testing their urine or blood, they need to get a warrant.
+The Minnesota Supreme Court on Wednesday essentially enacted what the U.S. Supreme Court ruled earlier this year, telling authorities if they want to get drunk drivers off the road by testing their urine or blood, they need to get a warrant.

 At issue is the Minnesota law that makes it a crime for DUI suspects to refuse invasive searches without a warrant.
 A portion of the law — one requiring drivers to submit to blood and urine testing — was struck down by the U.S. Supreme Court in June.
 Breath tests without a warrant, however, were ruled constitutional.

 Two cases in which men were convicted under the test-refusal law were both argued before the U.S. court made its ruling.

 In the first of two opinions on the subject today, the Minnesota court rejected state prosecutors’ attempts to uphold the original five-year sentence given to Todd Trahan, who claimed being forced to provide samples without a warrant after he was stopped in 2012 by a Ramsey County sheriff’s deputy is an unconstitutional search.

 Nearly a year ago to the day (Oct.
 13), the Minnesota Court of Appeals overturned the conviction.

 State authorities tried to make the conviction stick by arguing special circumstances existed to allow the unconstitutional search, but chief justice Lorie Gildea was unpersuaded, citing June’s U.S. Supreme Court decision, allowing warrantless breath tests, but not urine and blood tests.

 The state fared no better in trying to reinstate the test-refusal conviction of Ryan Thompson, who was stopped by police in Owatonna in 2012, flunked field sobriety tests, but refused to allow authorities to seize urine and blood samples without a warrant.
 He was eventually convicted only of refusing to submit to the tests.